DATA-606-SPRING-2023-THU/Anuja_Yawar_Data_606/Phase 1/Draft_Proposal.md

 **End Goal:** <br> Our main motive is to successfully predict the stock price of amazon considering the previous trends.
 <br>
 **NOTE:**
-Hopefully, in the next week we will be able to document detailed final funcatanlities of the web-app with initial EDA in jupyter notebook.
+Hopefully, in the next week we will be able to document detailed functionalities of the web-app with initial EDA in jupyter notebook.